googlecodelabs/odml-pathways/audio_classification/doc/transfer_learning.md

 ## Capturing your own data

-Usually any audio recording can be converted to a format that is used with Machine Learning, but if you can record in the wav format that will make your life easier later.
+Usually any audio recording can be converted to a format that is used with Machine Learning, but if you can record in the WAV format that will make your life easier later.

 The audio recorder configuration should be set to what your base model expects.
 In the YAMNet case, a mono channel with 16 kHz sample rate and 16 bitrate depth.